Welcome to Canaan in the Desert!

 Living near an area of such outstanding beauty as the Grand Canyon, we felt led to set up plaques pointing to the Artist, our God and Maker.
 God touched the hearts of officials to give permission.
 Meanwhile plaques have also found their way to the Rocky Mountains and other parts of the country.
 In view of recent natural disasters, books and videos like Nature Out of Control? help those struggling to make sense out of life.
 As the needs grow, so do the opportunities for sharing the love and comfort of God with others.

-In 2013, RETREATS are held in Colorado and Texas.
+RETREATS are held in Colorado and Texas.